bgamari/ghc-wiki-import/float-more-eqs2018.md

-What if the application has tyvars with higher levels?
+What if the application has tyvars with greater levels?

 ```wiki